System Preparation for Manufacturing Implementation: General Information

 1. You select an item class that was created for items being manufactured.

-2. If the Inventory Replenishment feature is enabled on the Enable/Disable Features (CS100000) form, on the Replenishment tab, you make sure that a replenishment class with the Manufacturing replenishment source has been added, and you specify the value of the Safety Stock box.
-This will set a certain level of inventory in the system to be planned for within material requirements planning.
+• If the feature is enabled, on the Inventory Planning tab, you make sure that a replenishment class with the Manufacturing replenishment source has been added, and you specify the value of the Safety Stock box.
+This will set a certain level of inventory in the system to be planned for within inventory planning.

-4. In the General and Scheduling sections of the Manufacturing tab, you specify the needed settings.
+3. In the General and Scheduling sections of the Manufacturing tab, you specify the needed settings.

 For items being purchased, you perform the following general steps: